lixiaocc/HOG/README.md

 ### 2.4 SVM and Classification

-After labelling the corresponding features with 1 and 0, we use `LinearSVC()` from scikit-learn for model training, with no advanced hyperparameter tuning.
+After labelling the corresponding features with 1 and 0, we use 'LinearSVC()' from scikit-learn for model training, with no advanced hyperparameter tuning.

 ### 2.5 Evaluation